-- Jewell students received Hall Family Foundation Summer Academic Enrichment Grants for 2014: Annette Dauster will direct a show at the Edinburgh Fringe Festival in Scotland; Karlee Friend will attend the University of Michigan Elementary Mathematics Laboratory; Mary Luber will travel to Cape Town, South Africa, to participate in the Council on International Education Exchange Summer Community Development and Social Justice Theory and Practice program; Sarah Reed will participate in a two-week American Bach Soloists program at the San Francisco Conservatory of Music; Jamie Wallen will travel to China to work with Global Children’s Vision, an organization dedicated to helping neglected children throughout the world.
+- Jewell students received Hall Family Foundation Summer Academic Enrichment Grants for 2014: Annette Dauster directed a show at the Edinburgh Fringe Festival in Scotland; Karlee Friend attended the University of Michigan Elementary Mathematics Laboratory; Mary Luber traveled to Cape Town, South Africa, to participate in the Council on International Education Exchange Summer Community Development and Social Justice Theory and Practice program; Sarah Reed participated in a two-week American Bach Soloists program at the San Francisco Conservatory of Music; Jamie Wallen traveled to China to work with Global Children’s Vision, an organization dedicated to helping neglected children throughout the world.

 - Laina Gunsallus was awarded the 2014 Pritchard Humanitarian Service Award for an internship with “A House on Beekman” in the Mott Haven neighborhood of the South Bronx of New York City, one of the poorest neighborhoods in the United States.

-- Students received Hall Family Foundation Summer Academic Enrichment Grants for summer 2013.
-Spencer Shanks studied resistance to a national education program in China; David Sanchez attended the International Lyric Academy Summer Program for Undergraduate Opera Singers in Viterbo, Italy; Curshion Jones attended a Summer Conservatory foundation-building course at New York University’s Tisch School of the Arts; and Allison Lach received a summer internship with the Israeli Institute for Democracy in Jerusalem working directly with the Knesset (Israeli parliament).
+- The Hall Family Foundation Summer Academic Enrichment Grants for summer 2013: Spencer Shanks studied resistance to a national education program in China; David Sanchez attended the International Lyric Academy Summer Program for Undergraduate Opera Singers in Viterbo, Italy; Curshion Jones attended a Summer Conservatory foundation-building course at New York University’s Tisch School of the Arts; and Allison Lach received a summer internship with the Israeli Institute for Democracy in Jerusalem working directly with the Knesset (Israeli parliament).

 - Vocal music majors competed in the Tri-State National Association of Teachers of Singing competition in November 2013 at Augustana College in Rock Island, Ill.
 Morgan Allen, Megan Moore, Sarah Reed and David Sanchez all advanced to the semifinal rounds.
 Sarah then advanced to the finals and was awarded second place in the Junior Women division.